aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/import-export-xfdf/_index.md

 ---
-title: Import and Export Annotations to XFDF format using Aspose.PDF for Java
+title: Import and Export Annotations to XFDF format
 linktitle: Import and Export Annotations to XFDF format
 type: docs
 weight: 40